 How do I file my appeal?
-You must file your appeal on or before April 1.
-You may file your Appeal Application electronically or download the paper version from www.otr.cfo.dc.gov, pick one up at your local fire station or library, or call (202) 727-4TAX (4829) to request one by mail.
+You must file your appeal on or before April 1, 2019.
+Download the Appeal Application from www.taxpayerservicecenter.com, pick one up at your local fire station or library, or call (202) 727-4TAX (4829) to request one by mail.
 Send your application and documents to: